alphagov/paas-tech-docs/source/documentation/deploying_services/sqs.md

 where `SERVICE_NAME` is the descriptive name for this SQS queue and `3` is the number of attempts a message should have on the primary queue before being redirected to the secondary queue.
+This parameter can also be passed at service creation time.

 When you bind an app to an AWS SQS queue service instance, you will find credentials for two unique queue urls:

 - `primary_queue_url` is the URL for the main queue
-- `secondary_queue_url` is the URL for the secondary queue, now configured as a dead-letter queue
+- `secondary_queue_url` is the URL for the secondary queue, now acting as a dead-letter queue

 ### Delete an SQS queue